Samael-fhts/stork/doc/user/usage.rst

 but it is still desired to fetch and repopulate the configurations from the Kea servers to Stork.

-There are many internal operations in Stork occuring when the configuration change has been detected (e.g., populating host reservations, log viewer initialization, configuration reviews, and many others).
+There are many internal operations in Stork occurring when the configuration change has been detected (e.g., populating host reservations, log viewer initialization, configuration reviews, and many others).
 Resynchronizing the configurations from Kea triggers all these tasks.
 It may possibly correct some data integrity issues that